jabolopes/bapel/designs/module-discovery.md

 `mycompany.myfunc()`, `mycompany.myproject.MyType`, etc. This recommendation is
 not enforced.

-## Resolve module base files from imports
+## Resolve base files from imports

 Given that module names map to the filesystem, imports are resolved relative to the workspace.
 For example, `import mymodule` resolved by default to `$WORKSPACE/mymodule.bpl`, and `import myproject.mymodule` resolved by default to `$WORKSPACE/myproject/mymodule.bpl`.

-## Resolve module implementation files from imports
+## Resolve implementation files from imports

 Modules are a collection of files.
-These files are the module base file and any module implementation files specified in the `impls` section of that module base file.
+These files are the base file and any module implementation files specified in the `impls` section of that base file.

-The module implementation files are specified by their filename, relative to the resolved location of the module base file.
+The implementation files are specified by their filename, relative to the resolved location of the base file.

-For example, if `import myproject.mymodule` resolved to the module base file `$WORKSPACE/myproject/mymodule.bpl`, and `mydir/mymodule_impl.bpl` is in `impls` section of that base module file, then it resolves to `$WORKSPACE/myproject/mydir/mymodule_impl.bpl`.
+For example, if `import myproject.mymodule` resolved to the base file `$WORKSPACE/myproject/mymodule.bpl`, and `mydir/mymodule_impl.bpl` is in `impls` section of that base source file, then it resolves to `$WORKSPACE/myproject/mydir/mymodule_impl.bpl`.

 ## Module redirection